TypesettingTools/AI2ASS/README.md

 this will pop up a persistent window with a button you can click to convert the active layer into an ASS drawing.
 You don't need to close this ever.
 It's neat.

+#### WARNING: SHIT MOVES SLOW WHEN YOU HAVE A LOT OF STUFF GOING ON ####

+This script can cause Illustrator to beachball for quite a while.
+Naturally, this primarily depends on the complexity of the shapes you are exporting.
+For example, exporting 130 paths as independent ASS lines takes my computer around 20 seconds.

 ### What the bloody hell does `collectInnerShadow` mean? ###

 This script makes it easy to create an inner shadow effect in ASS by turning the